jwaffensmith/Project_Tamagotchi/README.md

 Credits:

-All button icons are sourced from https://www.flaticon.com Plant gifs are sourced from https://www.animatedimages.org
+All button icons were sourced from https://www.flaticon.com and Plant gifs were sourced from https://www.animatedimages.org